Best Mouthwash for Bad Breath

 Herbal Ingredients

 These are substances of plant origin, such as menthol, thymol, eucalyptol, and eugenol.
-These substances do not actually remove bad breath, they simply mask it with their own odor.
+These substances do not remove bad breath, they simply mask it with their odor.
 This is not to eliminate bad breath, and it is not at all to radically dissolve the smell.
 Plant-based deodorizers mask bad breath for a while.
 But the smell is still there.
 Therefore, they are not an effective solution against bad breath.

 The goal of mouthwash should be to eliminate bad breath, not mask it.
 There is also the possibility that herbal substances may serve as fuel for the bacterial flora in the mouth.
 Therefore, they can also cause an increase in the bacteria in the mouth in the long term.

 Herbal substances can be effective against bad breath.
 But it is necessary to choose the right usage areas.
-For example, it would not be appropriate to resort to herbal solutions, while brushing the tongue, teeth and using mouthwash containing zinc to eliminate oral odors.
+For example, it would not be appropriate to resort to herbal solutions, while brushing the tongue, and teeth and using mouthwash containing zinc to eliminate oral odors.
 They may be more accurate if we use herbal products for odors originating from the digestive tract.
-Apart from that, herbal products are more effective for odors (cigarette, garlic, onion, etc.) that we already know the cause and will pass.
-In all these respects, ADA approved; CloSYS Sensitive Gentle Mint Mouthwash, TheraBreath Fresh Breath Icy Mint Oral Rinse, etc.) can be a good choice for those who want to eliminate bad breath and additionally want to feel a fresh odor in the mouth.
+Apart from that, herbal products are more effective for odors (cigarette, garlic, onion, etc.) that we already know the cause of and will pass.
+In all these respects, ADA approved; CloSYS Sensitive Gentle Mint Mouthwash, TheraBreath Fresh Breath Icy Mint Oral Rinse, etc.) can be a good choice for those who want to eliminate bad breath and additionally feel a fresh odor in the mouth.

-The main threat in mouthwash for bad breath is that they contain alcohol.
+The main threat in mouthwash for bad breath is that it contains alcohol.
 Many types of mouthwash contain substances such as alcohol and ethanol.
 Alcohol is a chemical that increases bad breath.
 Although alcohol has a germicidal effect, it both dries the mouth and increases bad breath by being metabolized in the body with different effects.
 Therefore, it is a contradiction that alcohol is included in paste, mouthwash, and chewing gum that treat bad breath.
 As a result, the use of alcohol-free mouthwash (eg, ADA approved; CloSYS Ultra Sensitive Unflavored Mouthwash, TheraBreath Fresh Breath Mild Mint Oral Rinse, etc.) is the absolute and most important criterion to be preferred against bad breath.

 References